iExecBlockchainComputing/dataprotector-sdk/README.md

 # iExec DataProtector

-This repository is monorepo for the iExec DataProtector project.
+This repository is a monorepo for the iExec DataProtector project.

 ```
 .